huditech/lag-metrics/usage.md

 | order by timestamp desc
 ```

-## Lag by Topic and Consumer Group
+## Lag by Event Hub and Consumer Group

 The name of the metric is `Event Hub Lag`.
 The value of the metric is the number
 of messages that have not yet been processed in the context of a certain event hub and consumer